VSArchive/Portfolio-Archive-4/content/posts/2021/create-digitalocean-droplet.md

 ![Choose Plan](/images/2021/create-digitalocean-droplet/choose-plan.png)

-- Then choose the region you want to create the droplet in, I am going to use Bangalore since its nearest to me.
+- Then choose the region you want to create the droplet in, I am going to use Bangalore since it’s nearest to me.

 ![Choose Region](/images/2021/create-digitalocean-droplet/choose-region.png)